 This month’s challenge was hosted by Wendy from Quirky Cookies Cakes who challenged us to make Chelsea Buns.
 Her recipe was a combination of her school economics class from where she was 13 and Liz Herbert’s excellent book Bread, which is published by Simon & Schuster for the Women’s Institute.

-25g (1oz) softened butter – this is for the dough
+- 25 g softened butter this is for the dough

-25g (1 oz) butter really softened, but not melted – this is for the filling
+- 25 g butter very soft, but not melted - this is for the filling

 Combine the flour, sugar, salt and yeast into a mixing bowl (I used my KitchenAid as usual).
 Make a well in the centre and add the softened butter, egg and milk.
 Mix to make a soft dough.